Skip to content

 This module is for healthcare professionals, such as nurses or paramedics, wishing to develop knowledge and skills in managing minor injuries in children and adults.
 It is intended to develop your practice through the efficient use of resources and enable you to manage patients presenting to urgent and primary care settings with minor injuries.

 This module requires 50 hours of clinical placement in a setting where you can evaluate and assess patients with minor injuries with a clinical supervisor.
+Students are responsible for arranging these placement hours at their workplace or elsewhere.
+Please contact the course director if you have questions about the placement hour requirements or if you may have difficulty arranging these hours.

 Applying Pain Principles (15 credits)